megaacheyounes/rn-geolocation-inclusive/README.md

  }
 ```

-Done, run `npm i` to apply the patches.
+Done, run `npm i` to apply the patches, then run the app.
+> Note: the above steps have already been applied to this project

 ## 4. Configuration